rehierl/abstract-properties/01-0-prologue/1-3-as-streams.md

 (e.g. `prefix := (-inf,h)`), and (2) no node belongs to a section once
 the section counts as being closed (e.g. `suffix := (nL,+inf)`).

-Since only a prefix and/or suffix is removed from the document order, a section is a **substring of nodes** over the document order.
+Since only a prefix and/or suffix is removed from the document order, a section is a **substring of nodes** to that order.
 Based on that, a section may also be described as **an ordered sequence of nodes**.

-Note that, since no section is truly empty, and since any section is a substring over the document order, any section can be understood to be associated with an **offset and a length** value.
+Note that, since no section is truly empty, and since any section is a substring to the document order, any section can be understood to be associated with an **offset and a length** value.

 <!-- ======================================================================= -->